ClementNerma/Rave/docs/books/hybrid.md

 Let's imagine we have an `engine` class instance with a `run` function, which takes as an argument a function.
 This game engine runs the function but it also wants to provide a huge number of functions to manage the scene, the collisions, the geometry, the physics, etc.

 A first solution would be to provide them each one after another as an argument.
-But this would result in a lambda with thousands of arguments, so that's not a good idea, even with the `#auto` lambda (because we still have to write the argument's name and order).
+But this would result in a lambda with thousands of arguments, so that's not a good idea, even with the ICT (because we still have to write the argument's name and order).

 Another solution would be to make a structure with functions in it, like: